Matt Arnold (baseball): Career

 Arnold graduated from Highland High School in Bakersfield, California, and the University of California, Santa Barbara.
-He worked for the Tampa Bay Rays until David Stearns hired Arnold for the Brewers in October 2015.
+He had an internship with the Los Angeles Dodgers, then worked for the Texas Rangers in 2002 before becoming the Cincinnati Reds assistant director of pro scouting in 2003.
+He then worked for the Tampa Bay Rays until David Stearns hired Arnold for the Brewers in October 2015.
 Arnold was promoted to general manager in November 2020.
 On October 27, 2021, Arnold signed a contract extension with Milwaukee.

 After the 2022 season, Stearns stepped down as president of baseball operations to take on an advisory role with the Brewers.
 The team placed Arnold in charge of baseball operations.
+Arnold won the MLB Executive of the Year Award in 2024 and 2025.
 On October 23, 2025, the Brewers promoted Arnold to president of baseball operations, while still retaining his general manager position.